noi-techpark/opendatahub-website/README.md

 ## website lives in src directory

-all the html, css, js, ... files in src are the files of the website are stored inside the src directory.
+The html, css, js, ... files in src are the files of the website.

 ## hugo to generate the static website